yactouat/kube-examples/README.md

 - you need to have Docker installed on your machine and also a Dockerhub account
 - you need `kubectl`
-- you also need `kops` to create and manage your Kubernetes cluster (cf. <https://kops.sigs.k8s.io/getting_started/aws/> )
-- an AWS account is nice to have
+- AWS, GCP accounts are nice to have

 ## how-to's